ermeio/posts/masicoin_v2.md

 1. A _Reference Architecture_ is the generic architecture that provides guidelines and options for the development of specific architectures and solution implementations.
 2. A _Solution Architecture_ describes the particular business operations/activities and how the information systems and technology support them.
 It typically applies to a single project/organisation.

-Agilists may comment that architeture it's a BDUF, and YAGNI.
+Agilists may comment that architeture it's a Basic-Design-Up-Front, BDUF, and You-Aren't-Gonna-Need-It, YAGNI.
 That's a false fact, as the work of [Meyer] and [Babar et al.] describe.

 [TOGAF](http://www.opengroup.org/subjectareas/enterprise/togaf), and [IHE](http://www.ihe.net) provide a methdological means to define the solution and reference architectures.
 In particular, IHE has been regulated by the EU commission with decision ​[**(EU) 2015/1302 of 28 July 2015**](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ:JOL_2015_ 99_R_0011).